smateus0/megr2157-portfolio/docs/assignments/A03/index.md

 ![real_a3_2](real_a3_2.png)
 ![real_a3_3](real_a3_3.png)

 As seen above, the independent global variables (F, def, E, d) represent the independent constraints of the project.
-The dependent variables (A and L) use the geometry of the circular cross-section along with the Machinery’s Handbook equation for direct tension elongation (eq 1 in the Stress Values picture) to solve for the necessary length.
+The dependent variables (A and L) use the geometry of the circular cross-section along with the Machinery’s Handbook equation for direct tension  (eq 1 in the Stress Values picture) to solve for the necessary length.

 The parametric equations and the chosen values of the load, geometry, and material dynamically calculate the exact cross-sectional area and the length of the bar required to meet the deflection requirement.
 Parametric CAD modeling allows the model to automatically update its physical dimensions if any loading, material, or dimensional requirements change in the future.